-The above sample on the right doesn't look much like grass, except for the color.
-To turn the noise sample into a texture that looks more like grass we need to force it to match additional statistics.
+To turn the noise sample into a texture that looks more like grass, or a random fractal to look more like a natural image, we need to force the synthesized patterns to match additional statistics.
 Samples from the fractal process modeled above are multi-variate Gaussian.
-That would be one thing to try.
-But major limitation of Gaussian models is that they fail to capture phase structure, and in particular edges.
+But a major limitation of Gaussian models is that they fail to capture phase structure, and in particular edges.